 - (a) First quarter.
 When the passer's knee is down the game clock reads 12:00.
 When the interception returner crosses the goal line the game clock reads 11:48.
 RULING: Team A's ball, third and 17 at the B-45.
 No adjustment to the game clock.
 The game clock starts on the referee's signal. - (b) Fourth quarter.
-When the passer's knee is down the game clock reads 0:55.
-When the interception returner crosses the goal line the game clock reads 0:43.
+When the passer's knee is down the game clock reads 1:25.
+When the interception returner crosses the goal line the game clock reads 1:18.
 RULING: Team A's ball, third and 17 at the B-45.
-The game clock is adjusted to read 0:55 and the 10-second runoff is applied (assuming neither team takes a timeout to avoid the runoff).
-The game clock is set to 0:45 and starts on the referee's signal. - (c) Fourth quarter.
+The game clock is adjusted to read 1:25 and the 10-second runoff is applied (assuming neither team takes a timeout to avoid the runoff).
+The game clock is set to 1:15 and starts on the referee's signal. - (c) Fourth quarter.
 When the passer's knee is down the game clock reads 1:10.
 When the interception returner crosses the goal line the game clock reads 0:58.
 RULING: Team A's ball, third and 17 at the B-45.
-Adjust game clock to 1:10 and start the clock on the referee's signal (no runoff).
+Adjust game clock to 1:10 and the 10-second runoff is applied (assuming neither team takes a timeout to avoid the runoff).

-140. Restoring time when game clock expires
+141. Restoring time when game clock expires